1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Colitis in Jersey Village

-• Nutritional supplements: Vitamins and minerals-iron, vitamin D, calcium-and probiotics can support gut healing and prevent deficiencies.
+• Nutritional supplements: Vitamins and minerals-iron, vitamin D, Calcium-and probiotics may help heal the gut and prevent deficiency.

-• Regular monitoring: Blood tests (CBC, CRP), stool studies and periodic colonoscopies track disease activity and treatment response.
+• Regular monitoring: Blood tests (CBC, CRP), stool culture and regular colonoscopies help in monitoring the activity of the disease and response to the treatment.

-• Surgery: In severe or refractory cases, resection or ostomy procedures may be recommended to remove diseased tissue.
+• Surgery: In the severe or refractory conditions, surgery may be suggested as resection surgery or ostomy to excise diseased tissues.

 Book Your Visit